-&lt;sup>25 The county requires developers to proffer a minimum of 15% of the total units in the development as affordable housing.
-The current number of proffered units reflects the residential build out potential of each project and is presented as a range for the minimum and maximum number of anticipated units.
+&lt;sup>25 The current number of proffered units reflects the residential build out potential of each project and is presented as a range for the minimum and maximum number of anticipated units.

-- 1. Establishing a minimum period of affordability of 30 years for rental units and 40 years for homeownership units; - 2.
-Identifying mechanisms to secure minimum affordability periods; - 3.
+- 2. Identifying mechanisms to secure minimum affordability periods; - 3.
 Specifying method for calculating the amount of developer cash-in-lieu of affordable unit payments; and - 4.
 Establishing the right of first refusal for the purchase of for-sale Affordable Dwelling Units by Albemarle County or a designee.